penkesiva/Stacks/README.md

 This is a complete solution.
 But we can do better.

 What's our time complexity for mm operations?
-At any given point we have O(m)O(m) items inside our data structure, and if we dequeue we have to move all of them from stack1 to stack2 and back again.
+At any given point we have O(m) items inside our data structure, and if we dequeue we have to move all of them from stack1 to stack2 and back again.
 One dequeue operation thus costs O(m).
 The number of dequeues is O(m), so our worst-case runtime for these mm operations is O(m^2).

-Not convinced we can have O(m)O(m) dequeues and also have each one deal with O(m)O(m) items in the data structure?
-What if our first .5m.5m operations are enqueues, and the second .5m.5m are alternating enqueues and dequeues.
-For each of our .25m.25m dequeues, we have .5m.5m items in the data structure.
+Not convinced we can have O(m) dequeues and also have each one deal with O(m) items in the data structure?
+What if our first .5m operations are enqueues, and the second .5m are alternating enqueues and dequeues.
+For each of our .25m dequeues, we have .5m items in the data structure.

 We can do better than this O(m^2) runtime.